 Later in the afternoon we packed up and took a leisurely stroll up to Masashiti Spring, where we made camp for the final night.
 The spring water was crystal clear and sweet as ever.
 The weather was fantastic, the venue spectacular and the company marvellous.

-Something about looking over the bushveld savannah, under a bright moon, listening to African scops owl and hyena calling, makes everything worthwhile.
+Something about looking over the bushveld savannah, under a bright moon, listening to African scops owls and hyena calling, makes everything worthwhile.
 It rejuvenates the soul and resets all the dials and gives one energy for the future.
-This evening was no different and I think everybody on trail was touched by how beautiful and harmonious nature can be.
+This evening was no different and I think everybody on the trail was touched by how beautiful and harmonious nature can be.

 All too soon dawn arrived and the final pack-up commenced.
-The “dome” was cleaned, all remnants of the fire and our presence removed, before we donned our packs and headed back to camp.
-I called for a silent walk to give people time to reflect on what they had learnt, achieved, experienced and on how they were going to carry this trail forward into their future lives.
+The “dome” was cleaned, all remnants of the fire and our presence removed before we donned our packs and headed back to camp.
+I called for a silent walk to give people time to reflect on what they had learnt, achieved, and experienced and on how they were going to carry this trail forward into their future lives.